WholyFit is not Christian Yoga

 WholyFit is NOT Christian yoga.

-If a Christian does yoga, convinced it is not wrong, then that person lives in her faith.
-It is true, however that calling something “Christian” does not necessarily legitimize it.
+Once again, forgive my prefacing: If a Christian does yoga, convinced it is not wrong, then that person lives in her faith.
+However, calling something “Christian” does not necessarily legitimize it.
 I understand the good intentions behind wanting to redeem yoga.
 At this point in time, however, calling a class “yoga” communicates the commonly understood definition of yoga as a lifestyle and philosophy to the general public.
 Calling a class Christian yoga is as confusing as it is unnecessary.
-However God works differently in different people.
-I am against the concept of Christian yoga from the top of my head to the soles of my feet, but perhaps God has called others to it.
-I don’t know.
-I don’t understand it at all.
 In my opinion, identifying with the yoga culture reflects the desire to hold onto something that yoga promotes, like monetary or popularity gains, but I could be wrong.
-All I know is that God has definitely directed me NOT to be a part of Christian yoga.
+All I know is that God has definitely directed ME not to be a part of Christian yoga.

 I DO know and am convinced of the following: No one is legally bound to call exercise ‘yoga’ – even if it looks like yoga.
 Be freed.
 You owe nothing to yoga.
 The precedent was set in the famous Pilates court battle: yoga exercises are legally public domain.
 There is no trademark on individual yoga exercises.
 Movement was given to us at creation by God and therefore pre-exists yoga.
 All movement offered to the Lord belongs to us and can be participated in with thankfulness to God.